darkmavis1980/swift-4.2-xcode-notes/README.md

         panel.allowedFileTypes = ["jpg", "png"]
         // we tell to open the file selection, and we pass a closure function
         // to be executed when a user selected a file panel.begin { [unowned self] result in
+            // if resuls.rawValue is equal to 1, which means that
+            // the user pressed the OK button, or 0 if the user
+            // pressed the cancel button
+            if result.rawValue == 1 {
                 guard let imageURL = panel.url else { return }
                 // we store the value of the URL of the selected photo self.mySelectedPhoto = NSImage(contentsOf: imageURL)
+            }
         }
     }
 }